I'm 16 yrs Old And I Don't Just Want Help I Need Help

 Start keeping an anger journal, as described on this page.
 This gives your anger somewhere safe to go, and it will be less likely to come out in the unhealthy ways.
 It will also help you understand your anger.

-To deal with the trauma in your past, you can use these writing exercises to help you think through and process what happened.
+To deal with the trauma in your past, you can use the other two exercises to help you think through and process what happened.

 Take a look at these imagery processes for emotional healing, and see if they might be helpful to you in your healing process.
 They help you to go back and revisit your memories with love and compassion for yourself.